Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 <a name="nonmirrorednormalmode"></a>

-#### Rebuilding the RAID in normal mode
+#### Rebuilding the RAID after the primary disk is replaced (normal mode)

 /// details | **Unfold this section**

-If your server is able to boot in normal mode after a disk replacement, proceed with the following steps to rebuild the RAID.
+If your server is able to boot in normal mode after the primary disk is replaced, proceed with the following steps to rebuild the RAID.

 Once the disk is replaced, copy the partition table from the healthy disk (in this example, `nvme1n1`) to the new disk (`nvme0n1`).